Cell division: mitosis and meiosis

 Ploidy

 Ploidy is the number of full sets chromosomes in a cell.
 Humans are diploid, meaning we have two copies of each chromosome.
-We inherited one copy of each chromosome from other mother, and one copy of each from our father.
+We inherited one copy of each chromosome from other our mother, and one copy of each from our father.
 Gametes (sperm cells or egg cells) are haploid, meaning that they have just one complete set of chromosomes.

 Chromosomes that do not differ between males and females are called autosomes, and the chromosomes that differ between males and females are the sex chromosomes, X and Y for most mammals.
 Humans most commonly have 22 pairs of autosomes and 1 pair of sex chromosomes (XX or XY), for a total of 46 chromosomes.
 We say that humans have 2N = 46 chromosomes, where N = 23, or the haploid number of chromosomes.